-Appropriate Time Conditions can not only make your business arrangement more effective but avoid the situation of missing an important call or customer ringing the Front Desk but nobody answer, which might cause a loss to your business.
+Appropriate Time Conditions can not only make your business arrangement more effective but avoid the situation of missing an important call or customer ringing the Front Desk but nobody answers, which might cause a loss to your business.

 How do I set up Time Conditions?